archiewald/blog/_posts/2019-01-06-being-dev-1-year.md

 ### What I don't like? 😕

 - It was a really stressful time for me, especially on the beginning.
 With weekly sprints and daily standups I felt constant pressure that I need to provide a value in a short amount of time.
 Sure it got better after a year with my skills and self-confidence growing.
 If you are about to start working as a developer, just be prepared it might look the same for you :).
 - **[Imposture syndrom](https://www.codingdojo.com/blog/programmer-imposter-syndrome/) is a thing!** I constantly felt I don't belong here, that I lack some abilities, I am not smart enough, not fast enough, will not ever learn something etc. I still feel like this sometimes.
-I think I just get used to it and get an understanding that this is a common feeling in this dynamic IT industry.
+I think I just got used to it and got an understanding that this is a common feeling in this dynamic IT industry.
 - I feel **frontend stack is over-complicated**.
 Because of so many libraries and frameworks available, there are tons of ways to do the same thing and multiple different stacks to learn. **I feel it all should be much simpler**.
 On the other hand, the simpler it gets then the less job will be there for us, frontend developers 🙀

 ### 1 project per month - how it went 🤔